Born at Mildenhall, Suffolk.

 A later edition of the same book did not show quite the same details, but added others:

-"Went to Camden Harbour aboard the "Tien Tsin" on the 17th of January 1865, and where he remained until the 29th of October 1865.
-He was part of a Government force of Police, Pensioners and labourers who were sent to join the settlement which had been established there some months.
 The country was found to be inhospitable and unfit for stock, so much so that no more than a thousand sheep of the four and half thousand sheep originally taken there were left.
 It was decided to abandon the settlement and those remaining (the great majority had returned, dispirited, to Melbourne by July of 1865) returned to Fremantle."

 On E.P.F.
 Roll (Fremantle detachment):

-"On its disbandment, November 1880.
+"on its disbandment, November 1880.
 Selected to be recruited as an Enrolled Guard (now under Police control and its members sworn in as Special Constables).
 Its main duties were to furnish a Guard for the Convict Prison and Magazine at Fremantle and a Guard for Government House.
 The strength of the unit was 1 Sergeant Major, 3 Sergeants, 3 Warders, 5 Cpls. and 37 Ptes."

 As an Enrolled Guard, he occupied quarters in No. 1 Barrack, Fremantle, with wife and four children, from 19 November 1880.

-Promoted Corporal.
-2 April 1881.
+Promoted Corporal: 2 April 1881.

 1881 - "Has had Koojee Loc.
 P8 since 1876.
 Will effect improvements as soon as possible."